Help us protect our special places.

 The Kansas Land Trust protects lands of ecological, agricultural, cultural, or recreational significance in Kansas.
 We work with landowners, communities, and other conservation organizations to protect our natural heritage through voluntary conservation agreements.
 To date, KLT has preserved more than 40,000 acres, across 81 properties in Kansas, with more than 1,300 of those acres being open to the public.

-KLT partners with Douglas County Open Space for pilot program
+KLT partners with Douglas County Open Space for Pilot Program

 Another 130 acres permanently protected!